prilcool/Intel-devmesh-codeproject-one/README.md

-#Usage instructions :
+## Usage instructions :
-Copy the entire file structure and Upload it to  Intel  Jupyter lab .
+Copy  all the entire structure including all files to  Intel dev cloud .

-RUN
+Ensure that the  Python 3.7 (Intel OneApi)  kernal is running

+Ensure that you are using the q file ,run_audit.sh and Makefile that is provided with this sourcecode.

+Ensure that file exist in  lab/simple_interest_audit.cpp

+Run the following  jupyter notebook  Interest-on-account-audit-onemillion_records.ipynb

+## Than Run
+! chmod 755 q; chmod 755 run_audit.sh;if [ -x "$(command -v qsub)" ]; then ./q run_audit.sh; else ./run_audit.sh; fi